How Much to Tip in Every Situation

 Worked example: $67.50 restaurant bill

 Your pre-tax bill is $67.50.
-Here is the tip at each common percentage:

-Most people round up to a clean number.
-A $13.50 tip becomes $14 for a total of $81.50, or you might round the total to $82.
+Most people round up to a clean number, so a $13.50 tip becomes $14 for a total of $81.50.
+If you are splitting the bill with others, the split bill calculator divides the total evenly.

 Pre-tax vs. post-tax: which amount do you tip on?

-That said, the difference is small.
+The standard practice is to tip on the pre-tax subtotal.
+Sales tax goes to the government, not the restaurant, so tipping on the post-tax total means you are tipping on the tax itself.
+That said, the difference is usually small.
 On a $67.50 bill with 8% sales tax, the post-tax total is $72.90.
-A 20% tip on pre-tax is $13.50.
-A 20% tip on post-tax is $14.58.
-The difference is $1.08.
-Some people tip on the post-tax amount for simplicity, and that is fine.
+A 20% tip on pre-tax is $13.50, while 20% on post-tax is $14.58.
+The $1.08 difference is minor, and some people tip on the post-tax amount for simplicity.

 When to tip more

-Tip above 20% for large party service (some restaurants add an automatic 18% gratuity for groups of 6 or more).
-Also tip more for complex orders, special accommodations, or when the weather makes delivery difficult.
+Tip above 20% for large party service (some restaurants add an automatic 18% gratuity for groups of 6 or more), complex orders, special accommodations, or when weather makes delivery difficult.
+For delivery in rain or snow, consider $5 minimum regardless of order size.
+Delivery drivers use their own gas and vehicle in most cases.

 When tipping is not expected